-A whole book of crochet borders!
+A book of crochet border patterns

 This post contains affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.